dmarx/dispatchr/README.md

     source('make_target.r')
     source('fit_model.r')

+### With dispatchr and Gnu Make

 Now let's pretend we want to make a change to the model formula, or how the target variable is defined.
 If we run the full pipeline, we're going to re-run every single step of the sequence, including downloading the dataset.
 Instead, we could use Make to manage our pipeline and only rebuild files that are downstream of things that have changed.
-Furthermore, by incorporating dispatchr, we are able to use make to manage our pipeline while also eliminating the unnecessary overhead of loading objects that are already in our environment:
+Furthermore, by incorporating dispatchr, we are able to use Make to manage our pipeline while also eliminating the unnecessary overhead of loading objects that are already in our environment:

     # Makefile

     .PHONY pipeline

-    # Run "make pipeline" to run the modeling pipeline
     pipeline: model.rdata

     # step 3